plone/training/plone_training_config/instructions.rst

     These steps are automatically done by vagrant and puppet.
 They are only explained here if you want to know what goes on below the hood.

-The first installation is done by Puppet, a tool to automatically manage servers (real and virtual).
+Puppet does the first installation, Puppet is a tool to automatically manage servers (real and virtual).
 We won't get into Puppet since it is not that widely used.
 This is what we basically do if we did it by hand:

 First we update the ubuntu and install some packages.